Minoxidil Foam

 Are there alternative treatments to minoxidil?

 Yes, there are alternative treatments to minoxidil, including natural products like caffeine and rosemary oil.[5]
 However, further clinical evaluations are needed to confirm their effects.
 Whenever our doctors assess your need for treatment, we review different factors that could be contributing to your hair loss concerns.
 If necessary, Mosh products tailor-fit for your treatment may be prescribed to you.
-Moreover, Mosh also offers a range of over-the-counter products that can supplement any treatment recommended to you.
+Moreover, Mosh also offers a range of hair regrowth treatments that can supplement any treatment recommended to you.

 Mosh your way to a fuller head of hair